released-info/blog/_posts/2023-01-01-Linux-Fedora.md

 sudo dnf install gcc-c++
 ```

-## Features
-Linux Fedora is based on the Linux kernel and is built using many open source tools and libraries.
-It's designed to be customizable, allowing users to customize their installation to best meet their needs.
-The package management system allows easy installation and updating of programs and applications.
-In addition, Fedora includes powerful graphical user interfaces such as GNOME and KDE that make working with the system easy for newcomers and experienced users alike.

-## Benefits
-Linux Fedora provides several benefits over other operating systems.
-It is easily customizable, meaning that the user can tailor their installation to fit their needs.
-It is also very secure, as security updates are released regularly to ensure the OS is safe from exploits and vulnerabilities.
-Additionally, Fedora's wide range of available applications and packages makes it a great choice for developers and server administrators.

-## Examples of Usage
-Linux Fedora is used for a variety of purposes, ranging from web development and system administration to everyday computing tasks.
-It is often used as a platform for web development, with Apache, Nginx, and MySQL all being available.
-It can also be used to run database servers and web applications, or to create virtual machines on which to run software.
-Additionally, it is a popular choice for server administrators, providing a secure and stable platform on which to run their applications.

-## Code Examples
-Below is a simple “Hello World” example written in C language which can be used to test if the Linux Fedora environment is set up correctly:
+Below is a simple “Hello World” example written in C language which can be used to test if the Linux Fedora environment
+is set up correctly:

 ```
 #include <stdio.h>